-- professional expertise;
+- professional experience;

 - performance at interview.

-Taught master's admissions framework
+Master's admissions framework

 |Stage 1||Stage 2||Stage 3||Stage 4|

 |Achieved and predicted qualifications – the required degree classification as outlined in the course entry requirements or overseas equivalent.
-All applicants will need to meet our English language requirements.||Additional requirements, as evidenced by your references and supporting information submitted with your application.||Aptitude test and selection processes.||Confirmation, offer and acceptance.|
+All applicants will need to meet our English language requirements.||Additional requirements, as evidenced by your references and supporting information.||Aptitude test and selection process.||Confirmation, offer and acceptance.|

-Stage 1 – Achieved and predicted qualifications
+Stage 1 – achieved and predicted qualifications

-Stage 2 – Additional requirements
+Stage 2 – additional requirements

-We may also draw on previous applications to The University of Manchester as part of the assessment process.
-This assessment takes place either immediately after stage 1 or at interview.
+We may also draw on previous applications to the University as part of the assessment process.
+This assessment takes place either immediately after stage 1 or during an interview.